 Meet Joneitra | Heyy!

 Joneitra, also known as Nee Nee, has been a student of yoga ever since she was introduced to the practice in 2018.
-Her interest started during a time when she was seeking self acceptance and thought becoming flexible would fix that.
-But as you know she quickly realized that her struggle with confidence was more mental then just physical.
-She began to see the benefits in yoga from the connection of breath to movement and mindfulness.
+Yoga found her during a time where she was struggling with self love, Value and Worth.
+To gain confidence she thought becoming flexible would fix that void, but she quickly realized that her struggle with confidence and self love was more mental then just physical.
+After a year or two, Nee-Nee began to find self awareness and self acceptance and really started to see the benefits in yoga from the connection of breath to movement and mindfulness.

-Joneitra started Bare U Yoga to share her personal experiences from her own yoga practice.
+Joneitra started Bare U Yoga to help woman and girls to find love from within, to get a better inner-standing, to create a safe space to release and let go to so that they can discover or rediscover themselves and realize their power and purpose in this world.
 In addition to traditional yoga, Joneitra loves finding ways to use yoga to create movement to release emotion.
 Dance is one of her favorite ways.
 She continuously says "In the name of spinal health" as she twerks around her mat before, during and after her practice (LOL).
-Her technique allows her students to feel connected in a safe space, which empowers them and helps them get closer to inner peace.
+Her technique allows her students to feel connected, feel their way to healing in a safe space.

 She aims to embody and share subtle aspects of yoga through breath work, meditation and asanas (physical poses).
-Joneitra sees the practice of yoga as an opportunity for us to cultivate awareness of our own experience as we learn and grow.
+Joneitra sees the practice of yoga as an opportunity for us to find softness but also strength & cultivate awareness of our own experience as we learn and grow.

 Yoga for my People